-The purpose of WV WHEELS is to assist in eliminating transportation as a barrier by providing the client with an opportunity to contract with a vendor to lease a vehicle and own it after the contract is satisfied.
-The Worker initiates the process by referring appropriate clients to the WV WHEELS vendor in his Region.
+The purpose of the WV WORKS Donated Vehicle Program is to assist in eliminating transportation as a barrier to participation by providing the client with an opportunity to obtain and own a vehicle.
+The Worker initiates the process by referring appropriate clients to the WV WORKS Donated Vehicle Program.
+Supervisor approval is required.